Podlaska Wytwórnia Samolotów: History

-In 1936 the factory was subordinated to the PZL national concern.
+In 1936 the factory was subordinated to the Państwowe Zakłady Lotnicze (PZL).
 It developed a series of projects for military planes, but they were not built due to outbreak of World War II.
-The PWS-33 Wyżeł twin-engine advanced trainer and the PWS-35 sports biplane were ordered into production, but these plans were cancelled due to the war.
+The PWS-33 Wyżeł twin-engine advanced trainer and the PWS-35 sports biplane were ordered into production but no aircraft were delivered before the outbreak of war.

 Lwowskie Warsztaty Lotnicze (LWL, Lwów Aviation Workshops) was formed in October 1937 as a division of PWS.
 It built gliders, among others designated with letters PWS.
 Some 160 gliders were built before the war.

-After the outbreak of World War II, the PWS factory was bombed by the Germans on September 4, 1939, who destroyed about 70% of the factory.
-The remains of equipment have been plundered by the Soviets after their invasion of Poland.
+After the outbreak of World War II, the PWS factory was bombed by the Germans on September 4, 1939, destroying about 70% of the factory.
+The remains of equipment were plundered by the Soviets after their invasion of Poland.